What is Shiatsu?

 Could Shiatsu make a condition worse?

 Shiatsu is an extremely safe therapy, we don’t force bones, joints or muscles, we don’t do adjustments of the vertebra, we are usually only using part of our body weight to apply pressure.
 Communication is an important part of giving and receiving a Shiatsu treatment, so you will have plenty of opportunities to say whether the pressure is too much, or if you experience any pain.

 I have had years of training and experience, and never had a complaint, I’m also thoroughly covered by my personal liability and professional indemnity insurance, so you can feel confident in my hands.

 What will Shiatsu work in conjunction with?

 It’s my opinion that Shiatsu can help and aid any and all other treatments.
 For example, there are studies showing that shiatsu treatments help with the symptoms of chemotherapy (especially nausea and sickness, but not so much with hair loss).

-If you are receiving acupuncture, reiki, physiotherapy or taking herbs and homeopathy or following the advice of a nutritionist or naturopath, Shiatsu treatments will help and support your healing process.
+If you are receiving acupuncture, reiki, physiotherapy or taking herbs and homoeopathy or following the advice of a nutritionist or naturopath, Shiatsu treatments will help and support your healing process.

-Why should you choose you me over anyone else?
+Why should you choose me over anyone else?

 Aside from my qualifications and experience, it comes down to the support and connections I create with my clients; my aim is for each Shiatsu treatment to be as effective as possible and for you to feel that I have an understanding, connection and commitment to your condition and path to health.